 Lineal foot measurements is a simple measurement of the length of the project area.
 Some common examples include: Wall Cap, where you need to know the length of the wall; Stone Veneer Corners, where you need to know the height of the corner; or Interlocking Concrete Paver Borders, where you will need to know the length of the sides of your planned paver installation.

 When estimating your hardscape and masonry product needs, it is sometimes advised to slightly round up.
 Whether rounding up to the nearest full foot when measuring or rounding up to the next available packaged quantity of a product.
 It is better to have slightly too much product than not enough.

 Rounding up is especially important when it comes to planned projects where cutting may be required.
 Retaining walls, concrete pavers, artificial turf, flagstone, etc. While your measurements may be precise, once you start cutting pieces to fit, you will most likely be left with unusable scrap.
 This may leave you with not enough product to finish your project.
 Determining how much extra product to purchase will vary depending on your project design, what products you are using, and your efficiency in planning and executing cuts.
 If you have any questions, please contact any of RCP Block & Brick’s retail sales locations and we can help you out.

-If you are unsure about how to calculate your needed product quantities, or if your particular project includes products, elements, or special situations that are beyond the simplicity of the RCP Calculators; we are here to help.
+If you are unsure about how to calculate your needed product quantities, we are here to help.
 You can call, message, or visit any of our retail sales locations and our friendly and knowledgeable sales staff will work with you to help figure out exactly how much product you will need to get your job done right.